pp-r/zwiicms_ynh/README.md

 # ZwiiCMS for YunoHost

     Integration level
     Install ZwiiCMS with YunoHost

 Lire ce readme en français.

-    > *This package allow you to install ZwiiCMS quickly and simply on a YunoHost server.
+    > *This package allow you to install ZwiiCMS quickly and simply on a YunoHost server.*
 If you don't have YunoHost, please see [here](https://yunohost.org/#/install) to know how to install and enjoy it.*

 Overview

-[ZwiiCMS](https://zwiicms.com) Zwii - the simple, lightweight, database-free (Flat-File), scalable and responsive CMS!
+[ZwiiCMS](https://zwiicms.com) - the simple, lightweight, database-free (Flat-File), scalable and responsive CMS!
 A CMS to easily create and manage your website without any programming knowledge.